 Lufthansa will look at several aircraft types for its upcoming campaigns to replace Airbus A340-300s and A340-600s, with Boeing 787-9, -10X and the 777-9X possible candidates to compete with the Airbus A350-900 and -1000.
 The German carrier is in the process of renewing its large widebody fleet, and already is replacing its 30 747-400s with a combination of 17 A380s and 20 747-8s.
 The first 747-8 arrived last month and made its first revenue flight on June 1 on the Frankfurt-Washington ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Lufthansa Plans Long-Haul Fleet Replacements".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Lufthansa Plans Long-Haul Fleet Replacements".